GKM theory for orbifold stratified spaces and application to singular toric varieties: Introduction

 \section{Introduction}

-A toric variety of complex dimension $n$ is a complex algebraic variety with an action of algebraic torus $(\CC^\ast)^n$ having an open dense orbit, and it has been one of the main attraction in algebraic and symplectic geometry from 1970s.
+A toric variety of complex dimension $n$ is a complex algebraic variety with an action of the algebraic torus $(\CC^\ast)^n$ having an open dense orbit.
+It is equipped with a natural action of compact $n$-dimensional torus $T^n$.
+The category of toric varieties has been one of the main attractions in algebraic and symplectic geometry from the beginning of 1970s.
 One of the reasons is their rich interaction with different fields of mathematics, such as representation theory and combinatorics.
-For instance, one may get a lattice polytope $P$ from a projective toric variety $X$ by the convexity theorem \cite{Ati-conv, GS} and vice versa by the Delzant's construction \cite{Del, Gui}.
+For instance, one may get a lattice polytope $P$ from a projective toric variety $X$ by the convexity theorem \cite{Ati-conv, GS} and vice versa by Delzant's construction \cite{Del, Gui}.
 Moreover, the lattice points in $P$ give a weight decomposition of $H^0(X, \mathcal{L})$ as a torus representation, where $\mathcal{L}$ is a very ample line bundle over $X$.

-From the topological point of view, such a correspondence leads us to ask how to read topological invariants of a toric variety from the associated combinatorics, i.e., lattice polytopes or their normal fans.
-Indeed, there are vast literatures which discuss this question for several invariants.
-For example, we refer to \cite{Dan, DJ, Jur}, \cite{Mor}, \cite{BB}, \cite{BR-MU} for non-equivariant cohomology theories, and \cite{Bag, VV}, \cite[Section 7]{HHRW} for equivariant cohomology theories.
-However, most of the computations are focused on smooth toric varieties.
+From the topological point of view, such a correspondence leads us to ask how to extract topological invariants for a toric variety from the associated combinatorics, i.e., lattice polytopes or their normal fans.
+Indeed, there is a rich and vast literature dealing with this question for several invariants.
+For example, we refer to \cite{Dan, DJ, Jur}, \cite{Mor}, \cite{BB}, \cite{BR-MU} for non-equivariant cohomology theories, and \cite{Bag, VV} for equivariant cohomology theories.
+However, most of the computations are focused on the category of smooth toric varieties.

-Now, we turn the gear to singular toric varieties.
-Simplicial toric varieties, namely toric varieties having at most orbifold singularities, may be the mildest class of singular toric varieties.
-Their cohomology theories over rational coefficients behave in a similar manner to smooth toric varieties (see \cite[Section 12.3]{CLS}), while their integral cohomology theories are known only for particular classes under some hypothesis.
+Now, we change gears to singular toric varieties.
+Simplicial toric varieties, namely toric varieties having at worst orbifold singularities, may be the mildest class of singular toric varieties.
+Their ordinary cohomology and Borel equivariant cohomology over rational coefficients behave in a similar manner to smooth toric varieties (see \cite[Section 12.3]{CLS}), while their integral cohomology theories are known only for particular classes under some hypothesis \cite{Ka, Amr, BSS, BNSS}.

-For the case of general singular toric varieties beyond orbifold singularities, their cohomology theories are far away from the situation of smooth toric varieties, even if we deal with cohomology theories over rational coefficients.
-For example, their ordinary cohomology may not vanish in odd degrees in general, which does not simplify some spectral sequences such as Leray--Serre or Atiyah--Hirzebruch spectral sequences.
-However, several recent works \cite{BFR, BNSS, HHH, HoWi} make a breakthrough in the computation of several cohomology theories of singular toric varieties.
+For even worse singular toric varieties, their topological invariants are far away from the situation of smooth toric varieties.
+For example, their ordinary cohomology may not vanish in odd degrees in general, which complicates the computation of some spectral sequences such as Leray--Serre or Atiyah--Hirzebruch spectral sequences.